floriankraemer/floriankraemer.github.io/_posts/2025-03-30-Frameworks-Architecture-and-screaming-Architecture.markdown

 You may have noticed that there is a lot duplication between the slices.
 There will be very likely cases in which you need to share some logic between the cases.
 Maybe tax and cart calculation in our case?

-However, moving shared code to a central Shared/ folder introduces coupling between slices.
+But moving shared code to a central Shared/ folder introduces coupling between slices.
 That’s a trade-off between modularity and reuse.
 If the slices depend on the shared folder, the consequence is that a change to the shared folder will impact *all* slices using it.

 <pre>
 application/